 How to Get Started with Yoga: A Beginner's Guide to Yoga

+Wondering how to get started with yoga?
 Deciding that you want to start doing yoga is the first step.
 It's easy to get stuck there, though.
 Don't be intimidated!
 You basically do not need anything to practice yoga.
-The important thing is the attitude - the desire to expand your self awareness.
+The important thing is your attitude and the desire to expand your self awareness.

-Here are some tips to get you started - so you can start enjoying the pleasures and benefits of yoga.
+Here are some tips to get you started - so you can start enjoying the pleasures and benefits of yoga for yourself.